AlexanderMichael12/BFB-321-Semester-Project-Group-10/README.md

 ---
 ## Task allocation

-- Alexander Michael
+- Alexander Michael:
 Led the REST API design, defined all backend endpoints, and implemented the core backend logic together with database integration.
 Also authored the Reflection section of the final report.

-- Dimitri Ladas
+- Dimitri Ladas:
 Created the entire project README from scratch and produced the Implementation Guide.
 Completed the Risk & Mitigation section as well as the Sustainability & Scalability components of the report.

-- Jarod Labuschagne
+- Jarod Labuschagne:
 Authored the Executive Summary and the Final Concept & System Architecture sections.
 Assisted with frontend–backend integration to ensure smooth communication between UI and backend services.

-- Leandro Pimentel
+- Leandro Pimentel:
 Developed key components of the backend logic, contributed extensively to database integration, and supported frontend–backend integration.
 Authored the Technology Integration and User Journey sections of the report.

 ---